acarrillo3/node-api3-project/notes.md

 - open `localhost:4000

 ## second
-- write the CRUD functions
+- write the CRUD functions and the routes
+- then write the middleware